bcambel/pythonarticles/articles/python_server_setup_part1.md

 ## Pip Freeze

 To install our python environment with required packages in any machine we deploy or develop our code <code>pip freeze</code>
-command will help us and lets output that to a file called <code>requirements.txt<code>
+command will help us and lets output that to a file called <code>requirements.txt</code>

 ```
 (venv)user@PythonHackers:/var/www/stg.pythonhackers.com# pip freeze > requirements.txt